-- Make a habit to solve problems regularly specially from GeeksforGeeks, LeetCode and HackerRank.
+- Make a habit to solve problems regularly, especially from GeeksforGeeks, LeetCode, and HackerRank.

 - Take the hints.
 Interviewers are always helpful and they will give you precise useful hints if you get stuck.
 It is important to catch the hint as fast as possible and proceed with the solution.
 If you are not able to catch the hint it is a big red flag.

-- Interviewer have generally a mindset while taking the interview that if he/she can work along with the candidate in his/her daily to a job or not.
+- Interviewers have generally a mindset while taking the interview that if he/she can work along with the candidate in his/her daily job or not.
 So makes sure that you don’t speak something which can give a red flag sign during the interview.

 - Learn to “think out loud”.
 It’s weird but in an interview setting, the most important piece is showcasing how you’ve come to a solution or understanding why you’re doing X before Y.